 Do you love theme parks?

-Universal Studios Hollywood theme park is one of my favorites because it’s just the right size for a day of fun.
+Universal Studios Hollywood theme park is one of my favorites because it’s just the right size for a day of fun in Los Angeles.
 You get to experience a theme park with rides and get a peek at one of the oldest movie studios around.

 Top things to do at Universal Studios: